Heat exhaustion and heat stroke are highly preventable with a little precaution and an awareness of the warning signs.

 “People can appear confused or they may be delirious or suffer hallucinations,” Rentz said.

 When symptoms of heat exhaustion are present, experts suggest seeking a cooler location, loosening clothes, lying down and drinking water.
-Also, applying cool, wet cloths to face and body can help cool you down.
+Also, applying cool, wet cloths to the face and body can help cool you down.
 If you are vomiting uncontrollably, you should seek medical attention.

 With symptoms of heat stroke, the CDC says to call 911 right away.
 As with heat exhaustion, the person should move to a cooler spot and have cold compresses applied to the body.
 The agency says not to drink fluids.